If you don’t read the whole post, please at least read this first bit:

 Trust your instincts… and please be safe.

 I sometimes wonder if I’m overreacting or being an overprotective parent & husband.
 Especially in my response what appears to be an increase in crime, especially home break-ins.
-Maybe it’s our increased interconnection via social media and speed with news travels these days, but it seems worse than when I was a kid.
+Maybe it’s our increased interconnection via social media and the speed with news travels these days, but it seems worse than when I was a kid.
 What do you think?

 I received some tips via a neighbor today, concerning how to handle people that come to your door.
 The tips were provided by our local police department, and I thought they made a lot of sense.
 I’ve always maintained that if you’re home alone and/or with your kids, don’t open the door if you don’t know who it is.
 Am I being too overprotective?